TexteaInc/funix-doc/Reference.md

 	 pass
 ```

-You can also import multiple themes, name them, use the names to easily switch between themes instead of repeating the lengthy URLs or file paths.
+You can also import multiple themes, give them aliases, use the aliases to easily switch between themes instead of repeating the lengthy URLs or file paths.

 ```python
 from funix import import_theme